theory/justatheory/content/post/postgres/mini-summit-four.md

     doing something to break some environment.
 I'm just brainstorming on on live TV.

-*   David Christensen: The other day I open a but report on this. but PostgreSQL dump and restore will dump it without the version that's in the source database, and when yoq restore it, it's going to restore to whatever the current version for the control file is even if you're
+*   David G. Johnson: The other day I open a but report on this. but PostgreSQL dump and restore will dump it without the version that's in the source database, and when yoq restore it, it's going to restore to whatever the current version for the control file is even if you're